Papa, Can You Hear Me?

 We were blessed to have him for one more week; many people were able to say goodbye.

-In the time we still had, it was, indeed, a good day to be living in.
+In the time we still had, it was a good day.

 Only Love Remains